adamclayd/angular-bootstrap-5/README.md

-# angular-bootstrap-5 (incomplete)
+# ngBootstrap5

-This project replaces ui.bootstrap utilizing bootstrap 5.
+Directives and services that work with bootstrap 5.
-It is tested and works with Bootstrap v5.1.3
+It is tested and works with Bootstrap v5.1.3.

+### Collapse